Ancient Mesopotamian religion

 Ancient Mesopotamian religion encompasses the religious beliefs (concerning the gods, creation and the cosmos, the origin of humanity, and so forth) and practices of the civilizations of ancient Mesopotamia, particularly Sumer, Akkad, Assyria and Babylonia between circa 6000 BC and 500 AD.
 The religious development of Mesopotamia and Mesopotamian culture in general, especially in the south, were not particularly influenced by the movements of the various peoples into and throughout the general area of West Asia.
 Rather, Mesopotamian religion was a consistent and coherent tradition, which adapted to the internal needs of its adherents over millennia of development.

 The earliest undercurrents of Mesopotamian religious thought are believed to have developed in Mesopotamia in the 6th millennium BC, coinciding with when the region began to be permanently settled with urban centres.
 The earliest evidence of Mesopotamian religion dates to the mid-4th millennium BC, coincides with the invention of writing, and involved the worship of forces of nature as providers of sustenance.
-In the 3rd millennium BC, objects of worship were personified and became an expansive cast of divinities with particular functions.
+Although, Sumerian and Akkadian peoples in ancient Mesopotamia had been worshipping some form of a mother goddess (Ninhursag) starting in the Ubaid Period (c.
+5500–3700 BCE) In the 3rd millennium BC, objects of worship were personified and became an expansive cast of divinities with particular functions.
 The last stages of Mesopotamian polytheism, which developed in the 2nd and 1st millennia BC, introduced greater emphasis on personal religion and structured the gods into a monarchical hierarchy, with the national god of each state being the head of the pantheon.
 Mesopotamian religion finally declined with the Christianization of Mesopotamia between the 1st and 5th centuries AD.